Key facts about hurricanes

 At its peak, Hurricane Irma was twice the strength of the Great Storm of 1987 – the most violent storm to ever hit the UK.

-In pictures: Hurricanes Irma and Maria
+In pictures: hurricanes Irma and Maria

 On 27 August 2017, a tropical wave left the west coast of Africa.
 Within 4 days it had become Hurricane Irma – the most powerful hurricane ever recorded in the Atlantic Ocean.